ome/www.openmicroscopy.org/_posts/2015-12-10-omero-status.md

 [CORBEL](https://www.elixir-europe.org/news/corbel-sets-out-establish-common-infrastructure-biomedical-research)).
-We have already built defined tools for metadata import into the IDR (see the [code repository](https://github.com/openmicroscopy/idr-metadata)) and will aim to harmonise these with other projects that are collecting metadata on scientific datasets (e.g. [BioStudies](http://www.ebi.ac.uk/biostudies/)).
+We have already built defined tools for metadata import into the IDR (see the [code repository](https://github.com/openmicroscopy/idr-metadata)) and will aim to harmonize these with other projects that are collecting metadata on scientific datasets (e.g. [BioStudies](http://www.ebi.ac.uk/biostudies/)).
 Import of metadata from spreadsheets and other text-based tabular formats will be supported, but we will also be supporting more modern, powerful data formats (e.g. HDF5).
 We will use new resources that provide online services for controlled vocabularies (e.g. EBI's [Ontology Lookup Service](http://www.ebi.ac.uk/ols/beta/)).

-In addition to all of these features, we want to make ROIs first class citizens in OME’s applications.
+But next, we want to make ROIs first class citizens in OME’s applications.
 This means we will add an 'ROI Folder' concept, which will allow users and analytic tools to cluster ROIs just like they already do with images and tags.
 All of these new capabilities will start